mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-ietf-dhc-dhcpv4-over-dhcpv6-ra.md

 connected to 4o6 DHCP Relay Agents that perform the encapsulation and decapsulation.
 This document does not change anything else in the 4o6 DHCP specification and therefore the security considerations of {{RFC7341}} still apply.
+Since the legacy IPv4 client is not aware of an additional mechanism, the 4o6RA has to provide the protections that {{RFC7341}}'s security considerations discusses.

 The mechanisms defined here differ from {{RFC7341}} as they allow the DHCP client to send and receive DHCPv4 messages, whereas in {{RFC7341}} the client